vivaria/edisonrul.ing/docs/source/cards/m/morphtronic-bind.md

 ### Card Rulings

-●If you activate “Morphtronic Bind” after an attack is already declared, the attack resolves as normal.
+*   If you activate “Morphtronic Bind” after an attack is already declared, the attack resolves as normal.